lifex: a flexible, high performance library for the numerical solution of complex finite element problems: Conclusions

 We expect \lifex{} to attract a sizable community of users and developers.
-Any contribution is highly appreciated, from code commits to bug reports or by suggesting new ideas for improving \lifex{}.
+Any contribution is highly appreciated, from code commits to bug reports and suggestions for improvement.

-As we approach the exascale era dominated by high-end supercomputers, numerical simulations are expected to be one of the main computational workloads \cite{Alowayyed2017}: \lifex{} will contribute towards this direction by offering transparency, accessibility, reproducibility and reusability of \textit{in silico} experiments, within a flexible, high performance software tool.
+As we approach the exascale era that will be dominated by high-end supercomputers, numerical simulations are expected to be one of the main computational workloads \cite{Alowayyed2017}; against this background, \lifex{} offers transparency, accessibility, reproducibility, and reusability of \textit{in silico} experiments, within a flexible, high performance software tool.